electronicbots/HackTheBox/Machines/Irked/README.md

 Thank you for reading, and you can find me here on twitter: https://twitter.com/electronicbots

-If you need help with the code just PM me on twitter ;)
+If you need help with the code just ask me on twitter ;)